MaiEden/DB5785_2552_3859/README.md

 ) AS leastUsed ON dt.discountID = leastUsed.discountID
 SET dt.expirationDate = DATE_ADD(CURDATE(), INTERVAL 60 DAY);
 ```
+The table before update query (In order to view all rows that will be updte, we replaced `DELETE` with `SELECT * FROM` to preview the data before updating):

+The table after update query:

 ### 2. Mark Seats as Unavailable for Past Trips
 #### Motivation: